Quick Start Guide

 Step 1: Sign Up and Log In

 Create your account at rndrkit.io.
-You can sign up with your email or use a social login provider.
-Once logged in, you will be taken to the dashboard.
+You can sign in with Google, GitHub, or a magic-link email.
+Once signed in, you will be taken to the dashboard.

 Step 2: Add Your Domain